vinayakg/vinayakg.github.io/_posts/2020-05-18-branching-patterns-for-growing-teams.md

 Any software development team today will have a source control repository that is used to store code written for the product/tech debts.
-There will be also steps that can be followed to deploy the build and teams would have different repositories, at least one for each team e.g. Front End team, Backend team, QA team, Devops team, etc. The development teams today follow most of the steps from the [Joel’s Test](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/) [list], which is a good indicator of the development team's health and velocity.
+There will also be steps that can be followed to deploy the build and teams would have different repositories, at least one for each team e.g. Front End team, Backend team, QA team, DevOps team, etc. The development teams today follow most of the steps from [Joel’s Test](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/) [list], which is a good indicator of the development team’s health and velocity.

-When you have a smaller team and the product is just getting started, team generally ends doing [trunk based development](https://paulhammant.com/2013/04/05/what-is-trunk-based-development/) and there is only one default branch i.e. master.
-As the team starts growing and there is demand for more features/hotfix/bugfixes, etc, team adopts various branching strategies based on the need.
+When you have a smaller team and the product is just getting started, the team generally ends doing [trunk based development](https://paulhammant.com/2013/04/05/what-is-trunk-based-development/) and there is only one default branch i.e. `master`.
+As the team starts growing and there is a demand for more features/hotfix/bug fixes, etc, various branching strategies based on the need get adopted.
 Source code branching is an important step and also a very involved one.
 Any miscommunication or misinformation around this can lead to a lot of issues that can hamper the development process and make the team inefficient.
-It is imperative that the entire team is aligned on such initiatives.
+The entire team must definitely be aligned on such initiatives.

-Here we will discuss the various branching strategies that I had used in the past to the current one that has helped me to scale and improve quality and drive efficiency.
+Here, we will discuss the various branching strategies that I had used in the past to the current one that has helped me to scale and improve quality and drive efficiency.

 ### Develop Based Development

-In this mode of development all developers work on only one branch for each repository.
-A branch under origin `develop` is synched with `master` and is used by developers for development.
+In this mode of development, all developers work on only one branch for each repository.
+A branch under origin `develop` is in sync with `master` and is used by developers for development.
 Each developer develops locally and commits their work to this branch.
 This branch is the baseline for the entire team.
-The team has to keep synching/merging their on a periodic basis to avoid any feature misses or delays in delivery.
+The team has to keep synching/merging theirs periodically to avoid any feature misses or delays in delivery.
 Once the work is completed for the said release, the code is tested once from the same branch (`develop`) and then it is merged to `master` for the final test/sanity and then deployed to production.
-One might why test again?
+One might say why test again?
 This could be part of the process to test twice and more so code cannot be committed to `master` while still in development.
-If you use master for testing you lose the ability to do hotfixes or other smaller ad-hoc releases.
-And you do that merge to `master` only after 1st round of testing.
-Automation testing could reduce the time, however this is a 2 step process.
+If you use `master` for testing you lose the ability to do hotfixes or other smaller ad-hoc releases.
+And you do that merge to `master` only after the 1st round of testing.
+Automation testing could reduce the time, however, this is a 2 step process.

 If you understood what I said above, you will also be able to relate to the problems with it.

 With multiple developers working on multiple features required for the release, developers have to constantly keep pulling from the `develop` branch and if they happen to be working on the same file there would be a conflict and the developer has to resolve the conflict before one can proceed ahead with the work.
-More often developers discover conflicts only when they are about to push their changes to the branch at origin.
+More often developers discover conflicts only when they are about to push their changes to the branch at the origin.
 That is because git does not allow one to push if your local repository is not in sync with the branch, safety net - else the team will be in trouble.

-You can setup commands/jobs that can auto sync local repositories but it could upset developers work when they are in the middle of some change or they might turn it off to avoid accidental & suprising(unprepared) conflicts.
+You can set up commands/jobs that can auto sync local repositories but it could upset developers when they are in the middle of some change or they might turn it off to avoid accidental & surprising(unprepared) conflicts.

-One more thing, this does not account for code reviews yet
+One more thing, this does not account for code reviews yet.

 The entire setup would like this

 ![image-20200518022203892](assets/image-20200518022203892.png)

 Let me explain what is happening here.
-Developers Dan and Sam are working on the project and have branch `develop` as the baseline branch.
+Developers Dan and Sam are working on the project and have the branch `develop` as the baseline branch.
 Sam pushes a commit P1 to branch `develop` after thorough testing by him.
-This code has be to now synched by Dan to make sure there are no coflicts and is able to get the latest code worked on by Sam - it could be a small feature or api addition that Dan is waiting on from Sam.
+This code has to now get synched by Dan to make sure there are no conflicts and is able to get the latest code worked on by Sam - it could be a small feature or API addition that Dan is waiting on from Sam.
 The longer we delay in merging, the larger could be the conflicts.

 ##### Pros